aniass/text-summarizer/README.md

 **Running the project:**

+You can run the scripts in the terminal:

+    spacy_summary.py
+    tfidf_gensim_summary.py
+    bart_summary.py

-To run this project use Jupyter Notebook or Google Colab.
+To run **Text_summary.ipynb** file use Jupyter Notebook or Google Colab.